Article first published as Book Review: When General Grant Expelled the Jews by Jonathan D. Sarna on Blogcritics.

 - Publisher: Schocken

 My rating for When General Grant Expelled the Jews – 5

 Buy When General Grant Expelled the Jews from Amazon.com*

 When I first saw the title of this book, I had to read it twice.

 Is this for real?

-Yes, When General Grant Expelled the Jews by Jonathan D. Sarna is a the unbelievable, but true, title of this well written and well researched book about one of the most deliberate cases of ant-Semitism in the short history of America.
+Yes, When General Grant Expelled the Jews by Jonathan D. Sarna is unbelievable, but the true, title of this well-written and well-researched book about one of the most deliberate cases of anti-Semitism in the short history of America.

 General Order No. 11 decreed as follows:

 - The Jews, as a class violating every regulation of trade established by the Treasury Department and also department orders, are hereby expelled from the Department [of the Tennessee] within twenty-four hours from the receipt of this order.

 - Post commanders will see to it that all of this class of people be furnished passes and required to leave, and any one returning after such notification will be arrested and held in confinement until an opportunity occurs of sending them out as prisoners, unless furnished with permit from headquarters.